-Statutory Requirements and Project Need
+Eligibility, Statutory Requirements and Project Need

-- 1. Select the one statutory category most applicable to the project.
-Explain how the project qualifies under that category. - a.
-Resources - b.
-Fossil Fuel Powerplant Conversions - c.
-Science Centers - d.
-Park, Water and Natural Resources - e.
-Community, Culture and Education - 2.
-Describe public benefits provided by the project and explain how the project addresses a critical statewide need. - 3.
+- 1. Explain how the project will achieve measurable benefits by a) acquiring, creating, enhancing or expanding community parks and green spaces, or b) using natural systems, or systems that mimic natural systems, to achieve multiple benefits. - 2.
+Describe how the project incorporates green infrastructure solutions that improve the sustainability and function of existing hardscapes and landscapes. - 3.
+Is the project located within or benefiting a disadvantaged or severely disadvantaged community? (see definitions in Appendix P). - 4.
+Identify which type of community and explain how the disadvantaged or severely disadvantaged community will directly benefit and be served by the project. - 5.
+Describe how the public will benefit from the project. - Explain how the project addresses a critical statewide need, including, but not limited to, water capture, climate adaptation and increased access to parks and open space.
+See Appendix O for relevant statewide plans. - 7.
 Address how the project will accomplish one or more of the following: - a.
-Improve a community's ability to adapt to the unavoidable impacts of climate change - b.
-Improve and protect coastal and rural economies and/or wildlife corridors or habitat - c.
-Develop future recreational opportunities - d.
-Enhance drought tolerance, landscape resilience, and water retention - 4.
-How will the project provide workforce education and training, contractor, and job opportunities for disadvantaged communities? - 5.
-If the project is located within or will serve a disadvantaged community or a severely disadvantaged community, identify which type of community and explain how it will be served by the project (see definitions in Appendix P). - 6.
-Describe how the following is included in the project design: - a.
-Efficient use and conservation of water supplies - b.
-Use of recycled water - c.
-Stormwater capture to reduce stormwater runoff, reduce water pollution and/or recharge groundwater supplies - d.
-Provision of safe and reliable drinking water supplies to park and open-space visitors - 7.
+Improve a community's ability to adapt to the unavoidable impacts of climate change. - b.
+Improve and protect coastal and rural economies, agricultural viability, wildlife corridors or habitat. - c.
+Develop future recreational opportunities. - d.
+Enhance drought tolerance, landscape resilience, and water retention. - 8.
+How will the project provide workforce education and training, contractor, and job opportunities for disadvantaged communities?

+- 9. Describe how the following is included in the project design: - a.
+Efficient use and conservation of water supplies. - b.
+Use of recycled water. - c.
+Stormwater capture to reduce stormwater runoff, reduce water pollution and/or recharge groundwater supplies. - d.
+Provision of safe and reliable drinking water supplies to park and open-space visitors. - 10.
 What will happen to the project if grant funding is not awarded (e.g., loss of matching funds, impacts on overall project vision, project momentum, timing difficulties, etc.)?